What is API Governance? 8 API Governance Best Practices | digitalML

 There’s two parts to this best practice.
 The first is that if your APIs are held as abstracted Designs instead of code, with the technical details (e.g. payloads, parameters, and headers) held in associated Specification(s), applying governance rules becomes much easier to both bake-in and apply throughout the lifecycle (see later best practices for more on these).

-• API mappings, orchestration, transformations
+• API data mappings, orchestration, transformations

 • provider/consumer dependencies and lineage